scavng3r/information-gathering-techniques---newschool-2020/README.md

 welcome to the future everyone

-these are step-by step instructions on how to gather or prtoect yourself from various information gathering techniwues
+these are step-by step instructions on how to gather or prtoect yourself from various information gathering techniques